hphelion/documentation/cli.unix.2.release-notes.md

 * Personality support for servers:add
 * The containers:sync command now takes a container or location for destination
 * The servers:limits command was added to print comput limits
+* The servers:ratelimits command was added to print comput limits
+* Object metadata can now be shown and set with objects:metadata:get and objects:metadata:set

 ###Known Issues###